breard-r/chromesoul/README.md

 * Click on "Load unpackaged extension..." and select the chromesoul directory

 ### Will you package it?
-Yes, as soon as sockets are supported in the stable channel.
+Yes, as soon as possible.

 ### How do I start chromesoul?
 Just like any other app:
 * open a new tab (Ctrl + T)
 * click on the "apps" tab (have a look at the bottom of the page)
 * click on "chromesoul"

-### Do I really have to compile the version from beta channel?
-No, you can wait until it comes to stable.

 ### Are my data stored encrypted?
 By default it's not encrypted, that's why you are strongly encouraged to configure Chrome to [encrypt all your synced data](http://support.google.com/chrome/bin/answer.py?hl=en&answer=1181035).
 Please note that it's true for every application you uses.